Sakaar-Sen/Uniswap-V3-Python-Bot/README.md

 # Uniswap-V3-Python-Bot
+Python Bot for token swaps, token approvals, checking balances.

+## Description
 This Python Bot interacts with the Arbitrum blockchain to perform various operations on Uniswap V3 using the Web3 library.
-It allows for token swaps, token approvals, checking balances, and wrapping/unwrapping ETH as WETH.

 # Key Features
 Connectivity: The app connects to the Arbitrum network using the Web3 library and can be configured to connect to a local node or a remote node via Ankr.